She's All I Wanna Be

-"She's All I Wanna Be" (stylized in all lowercase) is a song by Canadian singer Tate McRae, released on February 4, 2022, by RCA Records as the second single from her debut studio album I Used to Think I Could Fly, released in May 2022.
-The song was written by McRae and Greg Kurstin, and produced by Kurstin.
+"She's All I Wanna Be" is a song by Canadian singer Tate McRae.
+It was released on February 4, 2022, by RCA Records as the second single from her debut studio album I Used to Think I Could Fly.
+Written alongside producer Greg Kurstin, the song is a pop rock, alt-pop, and pop-punk song.

+Despite not being the lead single, it became the most successful single from the album, entering the top 40 in several countries' charts.

 Background and release

 McRae launched a TikTok campaign for the song which involved teasing it in multiple videos beginning on December 11, 2021 till its release in February.
 She also made duets with multiple videos of other TikTok users to the song, and showcased part of the choreography for the official music video in a TikTok which attracted over 5 million views.
 She announced the release date on March 28, 2022, and noted that she went through 29 different mixes for the song.

 Composition and lyrics

-"She's All I Wanna Be" has elements of synth-pop and alt-pop.
+"She's All I Wanna Be" is an up-tempo pop rock, alt-pop, and pop-punk song with elements of synth-pop.
 The song describes feelings of jealousy towards a woman who seems to have it all, including the interest of McRae's significant other, who attempts to convince McRae that the woman poses no threat.
 Rachel Brodsky of Stereogum remarks that the song addresses "everyday gaslighting by a love interest who tells you their perfect-seeming female bestie is nothing to worry about".
 McRae has stated that the song was inspired by feelings of envy and self-loathing brought about by scrolling through social media.
 She also notes that song was originally written as a ballad, and was later reworked to "give it some upbeat punk energy".
 Additionally, the original demo vocals recorded for the ballad version were retained in the final released track.